Skip to main content

 Prevention

 In some cases, acute coronary syndrome can be avoided.
-The acute coronary syndrome is caused by heart disease, but those who do not have it can protect themselves by eating a heart-healthy diet, quitting smoking, drinking alcohol in moderation, being active, and maintaining a healthy weight.
+Acute coronary syndrome is caused by heart disease, but those who do not have it can protect themselves by eating a heart-healthy diet, quitting smoking, drinking alcohol in moderation, being active, and maintaining a healthy weight.

 Frequently Asked Questions